MASTITIS

 • Reduce inflammation.
 The Academy of Breastfeeding Medicine released an updated protocol for mastitis treatment in 2022, and it recommends mamas with mastitis focus on reducing inflammation in their breast.
 Nurse and lactation consultant Kate Barry says gentle breast massage with a Lactamo can aid lymphatic drainage and lower inflammation.
 “We want to get rid of the inflammation to allow that milk to flow.
 Gently mobilising our breasts helps to elongate the ducts, stretch things out and get things moving.”

 • Use warmth and cold.
 The Australian Breastfeeding Association and raisingchildren.net.au recommend mamas with mastitis apply warmth to the affected breast before breastfeeding or pumping to encourage their milk flow, clear blockages and relieve pain.
-Try using a heated Lactamo in a warm shower.
+Try using a warmed Lactamo in a warm shower.
 Applying something cold to your sore breast between feeds can reduce inflammation and ease discomfort.
 Save the cabbage leaves and frozen peas for dinner – a cooled Lactamo is tailor-made for the job.

 • Change up your breastfeeding position.
 Varying your position can help ensure your breast is well-drained.